The Significance of Palm Sunday

 up to the horns of the altar.
 (Psalm 118:25-27)

-Hosanna means “save now” or “save, I beg you.”
-The people were proclaiming Jesus as king and trying to force his hand to overthrow Rome and establish the kingdom of God.
+In proclaiming these praises, it’s important to understand that Hosanna means “save now” or “save, I beg you.”
+The people weren’t just celebrating—they were proclaiming Jesus as king and trying to force his hand to overthrow Rome and establish the kingdom of God.

 Another Kingdom

-Jesus had already taught the people that His kingdom was not of this world.
-Salvation at that time was not to be with military might, political power, or geographical location.
-Salvation was to be internal – freedom from the inside out.
-That was Jesus’ mission right from the start, to preach good news to the poor, proclaim liberty for the prisoners and recovery of sight for the blind, release the oppressed, and proclaim the year of the Lord’s favour.
+However, Jesus had already taught that His kingdom was not of this world.
+Salvation would not come through military strength, political influence, or geographical location, but from within—changing the heart.
+This had been Jesus’ mission from the outset: to preach good news to the poor, proclaim liberty for prisoners, recover sight for the blind, set the oppressed free, and announce the year of the Lord’s favour.
 (Luke 4:18-19).

-- A Leader who will immediately meet every need.
+- A Deliverer who will promptly meet all my needs.

-- A Messiah who backs a particular political party.
+- A Messiah who supports a particular political party.

-- A Defender who supports MY opinion on every subject.
+- A defender who backs MY opinion on every subject.

 - A Champion who has nothing to do with certain types of people.

-If you’re looking to Jesus to be any of these things, you will be sorely disappointed!
+If you are looking for Jesus to be any of these things, you’ll be very disappointed.

 Rob Buckingham